Flux (not the capacitor!)

 When my wife got into stained glass, we bought a squeeze bottle of liquid flux, and to this day we still have it.
 I break it out when needed.

 But while walking through Good Works ReStore, which resells donated building materials including pipes, valves, joints and soldering supplies....
-I spotted a small white plastic "tin" about the size of crew tobacco tin.
+I spotted a small white plastic "tin" about the size of chew tobacco tin.
 It was marked "water soluble flux" and when pried open, I found a half-dried out cake of flux that could be daubed or spread upon the copper terminals that I wanted to solder.

 This was the perfect blend between the two types that I had on hand.
 And though this small "tin" eventually dried out completely, to the point of being hard chunks unusable any more, I still keep it.